 The Role of the SLP

 My name is Austin Hiess, and I am the Speech-Language Pathologist for the Cornell School District.
 I was born and raised in Chippewa Falls.
 I initially attended the University of Minnesota Duluth, but after completing training with the National Guard, I returned to Chippewa Falls and attended the University of Wisconsin-Eau Claire.
 There, I received a bachelor’s degree in Communication Sciences and Disorders, a minor in psychology, a certificate in American Sign Language, and my master’s degree in Speech-Language Pathology.
-Additionally, I have my emergency medical technician certification through the Army National Guard.
 Some things I enjoy include spending time with my wife and our two labs, camping, boating, and anything to do with sports!

 As a teacher, I believe we should always strive to find opportunities to effectively teach our students in a context that is supportive, motivating, and useful.
 The most beneficial services are provided through the use of a supportive learning context and positive relationship building.
 Within this philosophy, students are motivated to participate, while also learning in an environment that is relevant to everyday activities.

 I look forward to working with each and every student to impact positive change in their lives.
 I hope that I am able to provide effective moments of learning, and in turn, learn from them as well.